Last Updated on June 20, 2021 by Christine Kaaloa

-BB cream (aka Blemish Base) is one of my beauty secrets (shhhhh!).
-In Korea, Hallyu stars use it to get flawless-looking, radiant skin on-screen, but Koreans all over use it to create a clean and clear complexion.
+Like Korean face slimming masks, Korea BB cream (aka Blemish Base) is one of my fun and naughty beauty secrets (shhhhh!).
+In Korea, Korean drama stars use it to get flawless-looking, radiant skin on-screen, but Koreans all over use it to create a clean and clear complexion.
 In fact, BB cream’s gotten so popular that it’s migrating over to the United States.

 I’ve used it for the past two years and I’m seriously addicted.

 Korean BB Cream whitening: Is it for everyone?

 Unfortunately, if you have dark or olive-tanned skin, you’re out of luck.
 BB cream comes in 2 shades: light beige and natural beige (or light and lighter!).
 As such, my first discovery of BB cream was a rude awakening.
 Asia is synonymous with whitening solutions and the halo around BB cream is that it gives “radiance ” to your skin.